 Organic production relies on a series of techniques that include crop rotation, green manure, compost, and biological pest control.
-Organic farming is a labor-intensive process, where produce, grains, and other crops are grown without synthetic pesticides, herbicides, fertilizers or genetically modified organisms (GMO’s).
-Rather than growing a single crop, organic farmer grow a variety of crops for greater biodiversity tailored according to climate and soil.
+Organic farming is a labor-intensive process, where produce, grains, and other crops are grown without synthetic pesticides, herbicides, fertilizers, or genetically modified organisms (GMOs).
+Rather than growing a single crop, organic farmers grow a variety of crops for greater biodiversity tailored according to climate and soil.
 Soil health is highly important for growing crops resistant to pests and disease.

 Organic production is the fastest growing agricultural segment in the United States.
 Its growth continued through the economic recession with the support of North Carolina’s consumers.
 Our state consumers are committed to supporting local agriculture, creating a great opportunity for NC farmers and organically-grown food.